Zella Lehr

 Zella has spent her life on stage, making her debut at the age of seven along with her parents and two brothers performing as 'The Lehr Family'.
 She made guest appearances on the Merv Griffin Show and The Tonight Show Starring Johnny Carson before becoming a regular on the CBS television show Hee Haw as the 'unicycle girl'.
 A TV Guide article of her exploits led to her first Las Vegas showroom engagement, which in turn resulted in appearances with Wayne Newton, Sammy Davis Jr., Glen Campbell, and the Statler Brothers.
 After relocating to Reno, Nevada she was named Northern Nevada's Entertainer of the Year for seven years in a row.
-Lehr went on to own and operate Zella Lehr's Dinner Theater from 2000–2004, and now has a premier entertainment production company and talent agency.
+Lehr went on to own and operate Zella Lehr's Dinner Theater from 2000–2004, and now has an entertainment production company and talent agency.